Pyprohly/redditwarp/docs/source/getting-started/authorization.rst

    @overload
    def __init__(self, client_id: str, client_secret: str, username: str, password: str, /) -> None: ...

-The most typical ways to instantiate the client will be using the zero, two, or three positional argument forms::
+The usual ways to instantiate the client will be with the zero, two, or three positional argument forms::

    Client()